kthod861/Meringue_Knulli/README.md

 - For some reasons webp format for controller was buggy so back to png file format
 - 16:9 background added
 - some file path were wrong
+- 3:2 support added
+- a lot of controllers and background updates

 Big up to "Meringue", "Ant", "SymBuzzer", "Shadow" and more for the help they've provided here and there .